How is air quality determined?

-Short-term exposure to high concentrations of sulphur dioxide can cause health concerns especially for people with asthma, young children, and the elderly.
+Short-term exposure to high concentrations of sulphur dioxide can cause health concerns especially for people with asthma, chronic obstructive pulmonary disease (COPD), young children, and the elderly.
 Symptoms may include constriction or tightening of the airways in the lungs, coughing, wheezing, and shortness of breath, as well as irritation of the respiratory system and eyes.
 For these sensitive individuals, sulphur dioxide exposure can result in increased visits to emergency departments and hospital admissions for respiratory illnesses.

 How can you reduce the risk of exposure to sulphur dioxide?

-For the public, exposure to sulphur dioxide occurs by breathing contaminated air, especially if you have an increased breathing rate, such as during heavy work or exercise.
-You should limit your exposure during times of high concentrations of air pollution by rescheduling exercise times, avoiding outdoor sources of sulphur dioxide, remaining indoors with windows closed, and reducing indoor sources of sulphur dioxide, including tobacco smoke and unvented gas stoves.
+You should limit your exposure during times of high concentrations of air pollution by rescheduling exercise times, avoiding outdoor sources of sulphur dioxide, remaining indoors with windows closed, and reducing indoor sources of sulphur dioxide, including tobacco smoke, matches and unvented gas stoves.